aronfischer/top_curriculum/javascript/react-js/state-and-props.md

 ## State and Props

 Uff, the last lesson was a lot of theory.
 There is just a little bit more that you have to understand in order to write your first React application.
-If you've done the previous lesson, you should now have a great foundation for the next concepts that you will learn.
+If you've done the previous lesson, you should now have a great foundation for the next concepts that you will learn here.
 Make sure you pay good attention in this lecture, because it's one of the most important concepts to get you started writing react.

 Let's dive right into it, feel free to code along with this lesson.
 Typing the code out can help you remember it significantly better.